 Advanced players are advised to read books that concentrate on the psychological aspect of the game while intermediate players should concentrate on books that focus on complicated tactical and strategic analyses.

 What books do chess grandmasters read?

-Grandmasters become who they are because they dedicate lots of time to studying a mix of chess books that touches strategy, tactics, calculation, positional chess and more.
+Grandmasters become who they are because they dedicate lots of time to studying a mix of chess books that touch strategy, tactics, calculation, positional chess, and more.